Skip to content

 (c) Dry heat.
 This is done in a dry oven, where a temperature of 160° C for two hours is usually required.

-1. Filtration:- The liquid or gas to be sterilised is passed through a filter with a porosity sufficient to remove any microorganism in suspension.
-The cotton wool is used for gases.
+1. Filtration:- The liquid or gas to be sterilized is passed through a filter with a porosity sufficient to remove any microorganism in suspension.
+Cotton wool is used for gases.
 For liquids, a variety of filters are available, made of materials such as cellulose nitrate (millipore filters).
-This method is very useful for sterilisation of liquids containing heat-labile components.
+This method is very useful for the sterilization of liquids containing heat-labile components.

-2. Radiation:- Ultraviolet light is very effective in sterilisation of air.
+2. Radiation:- Ultraviolet light is very effective in the sterilization of air.
 For solids, we generally use gamma rays or X-rays from a source such as radioactive cobalt.
 Ionizing radiation is often used to sterilize plastics and other heat-labile materials.

 Culture Media

 A culture is any growth or cultivation of microorganisms.
-Cultivation is the process of inducing microbe to grow.
-The term culture is usually employed for a deliberate growth in the laboratory.
-Microbes are thus cultivated in vitro (Latin vitro=glass i.e. in flasks, tubes, vessels etc).
+Cultivation is the process of inducing microbes to grow.
+The term culture is usually employed for deliberate growth in the laboratory.
+Microbes are thus cultivated in vitro (Latin vitro=glass i.e. in flasks, tubes, vessels, etc).
 A pure culture is one that contains only a single kind (species) of microbe.
-To culture microbes in laboratory we require the preparation of substances which they can use as food.
-Such nutrient preparations which microorganisms can use as food are called culture media.
+To culture microbes in the laboratory, we require the preparation of substances that they can use as food.
+Such nutrient preparations that microorganisms can use as food are called culture media.

 There are three main types of culture media: (i) Natural or empirical culture media. (ii) Synthetic or defined culture media, and (iii) Living media.